-The big question for months has been what would happen if there was a significant spill in the deepwater outside the Gulf of Mexico.
+The big question for months has been what would happen if there was a significant spill in the deepwaters outside of the Gulf of Mexico.
 Following BP’s Macondo disaster, the industry worked together to build two spill response systems for this area.
 But nobody said what would happen if a deepwater disaster unfolded in the waters offshore Ghana or Brazil.

-A year after the Macondo disaster, the industry has pulled together in the US and built not one, but two spill containment systems.
+A year after the Macondo disaster, the industry has pulled together in the US and built not one but two spill containment systems.
 These systems are really state-of-the-art and aimed at containing a massive spill in the deep water.

 The oil and gas industry has been afraid there might be repercussions from the recent investigation that found Macondo’s blowout preventer failed to close because a section of drill pipe had buckled during the accident and blocked efforts to seal it off.
 Read more